UltiHash/core/doc/SDK/C/0-Overview.md

 ## Simple example

-The following is a simple `main` program that uses the UltiHash C API to create some documents, write them and retrieve them.
+The following is a simple `main` program that uses the UltiHash C API to create some objects, write them and retrieve them.
 The rest of the documentation explain each of the API functions, but this document is a quick reference to kick-start the user.
 The basic steps to follow when working with UltiHash are:

 1. UltiHash Initialization,
-2. Adding `documents` to UltiHash,
+2. Adding `objects` to UltiHash,
-3. Querying `documents` from UltiHash,
+3. Querying `objects` from UltiHash,
 4. Session cleanup.